microsoft/openshift-rhsummit-lab/labDocs/Part1.md

 Enter the cloned repo directory and create copies of `azuredeploy.json` and `azuredeploy.parameters.json`

     ```bash
     cd openshift-origin
     cp azuredeploy.json azuredeploy.local.json
     cp azuredeploy.parameters.json azuredeploy.parameters.local.json
     ```

-1. Use your preferred text editor to make adjustments to both files.
-We will be updating `azuredeploy.local.json` to allow for fewer master and infra nodes.
+1. Use your preferred text editor to make adjustments to `azuredeploy.parameters.local.json`.
+We will be updating this file to allow for fewer master and infra nodes.
 This is due to a 10 core constraint in the Azure Pass.
-The bulk of our editing work will be in `azuredeploy.parameters.local.json`.
-There are a number of fields tagged with a "changeme" string that will need to be edited.
+In addition, there are a number of fields tagged with a "changeme" string that will need to be edited.
+These set various parameters for the OpenShift Deployment.

 #### Changes required for `azuredeploy.local.json`:

 ```bash